magmo/node-bot/readme.md

 PATH_TO_WALLET_CONTRACTS=${PATH_TO_WALLET_PROJECT}/build/contracts yarn splice-networks
 ```

 You will also need to make sure that the server's address has funds.
+You can find the server address in [constants.ts](https://github.com/magmo/node-bot/blob/master/src/constants.ts)

 ## Testing